kk95/cdkk/Readme.md

 ## Architecture Diagram
 ![test image](/Architecture.png?raw=true "test image")

-## Schedule
-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

-Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)
-Which portion of the work will be completed (and committed to Github) by this day?
+We will be able to access stock values and print them in Racket.
+We will also be able to send text messages from Racket.

 ### Second Milestone (Sun Apr 16)
-Which portion of the work will be completed (and committed to Github) by this day?
+We will be able to send stock values, and all objects will be designed.
+Our command interpreter will be complete at this time as well.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-What additionally will be completed before the public presentation?
+All other mentioned implementation details.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.